nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 Please note that remote operations do not allow ints and floats to be converted to one another.

 ##### Arithmetic
-Ints, uints and floats all support the standard arithmetic operations: add, subtract, multiply, devide and modulo.
-There are both binary and inplace operators for these.
+Ints, uints and floats all support the standard arithmetic operations: add, subtract, multiply, divide and modulo.
+There are both binary and in-place operators for these.
 ```
 i = ra.newInt(5)
 j = ra.newInt(6)